|

 Locations: 221B, Baker Street

-Story: Holmes and Watson's evening is disrupted
+Story: Holmes and Watson's evening is

-apparently infected with anthrax.
-Their attempts to
+figure, apparently infected with anthrax.
+Their

 |